i2p/i2p.www/i2p2www/spec/proposals/125-obep-to-one-of-many-tunnels.rst

 The only peers that need to be understand the new specification are the OBGWs and the OBEPs.
-We can therefore make this change compatible with the existing network by making its use conditional on the target I2P version:
+We can therefore make this change compatible with the existing network by making its use conditional on the target I2P version [VERSIONS]_:

 * The OBGWs must select compatible OBEPs when building outbound tunnels, based on the I2P version advertised in their [RouterInfo]_.